Ladybug & Cat Noir: The Movie: Box office

 French analysts labeled the film a domestic box-office disappointment.
-Internationally, Ladybug & Cat Noir: The Movie did particularly well in Germany and Russia, which became the film's second and third-largest market, respectively.
+Internationally, Ladybug & Cat Noir: The Movie did particularly well in Germany and Russia, which became the film's second and third-largest markets, respectively.
 However, it is not known whether the film was a financial bomb or not, as the amount paid by Netflix to acquire the distribution rights in territories where the film was not released theatrically is unknown.

 Critical response

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 54% based on 14 reviews.

 Following its release in France, AlloCiné reported that the critical reception for the movie was mixed.

 Le Parisiens movie team gave the film a positive review and wrote, "Paris is still the heart of Miraculous.
 The whole is embellished with songs, like in a Disney.
 The story, simple but effective, is about fear, courage and love."
 O.D from Le Figaro wrote in his review, "this French style animated musical blockbuster, benefits from its clean drawing, and pretty action sequences."
 Isabelle Boudet of Les Fiches du cinéma stated, "the animation and the Paris from a postcard are still just as attractive, but the story loses a bit of its soul by flirting with Disney."

 Philippe Guedj from Le Point stated, "[It] is a classic blockbuster but he succeeded in his mission and will delight the fans, while making the parents smile."
 Thibault Liessi of Le Dauphiné libéré wrote, "[It] remains entertaining despite everything thanks to the twirling action scenes, and that's not bad."
 Cédric Coppola from Sud Ouest stated, "without revolutionizing the formula, Miraculous is worth watching because of its energy and its ability to introduce musical sequences between two fights."
 Fabrice Leclerc from Paris Match wrote in his review, "[It] blends into a traditional narration without any real originality, but it is visually impressive, evokes the teenage years with tenderness, plays the musical comedy card and gives a few tasty nods to French culture."

 Thibault Liessi from Les Dernières Nouvelles d'Alsace gave it 3 stars out of 5 and wrote in his review, "this gives a film with a very curious rhythm, which forces its story a little, but which leaves time for the characters to pour out their feelings in (too) many songs."
 Xavier Leherpeur from L'Obs gave the film 2 stars out of 4 and noted that he, "wonders why the writers wanted to return to the genesis of the two heroes in fetishist outfits during the very long first part [of the film], when the probability of the presence of newcomers in the theater is close to zero."